 - Rice Polishing Ratio: Lower ratios (Daiginjo) yield delicate, fruity notes; higher ratios (Junmai) retain rustic, earthy flavors

-- Koji Mold: Affects sweetness, umami, and depth
+- Koji Mold: Affects sweetness, umami and depth

 - Yeast Strain: Influences aroma and acidity

-- Pasteurization: Unpasteurized sake (namazake) is vibrant, sometimes slightly effervescent
+- Pasteurization: Unpasteurized sake (namazake) is vibrant

 Sake Compared to Other Alcoholic Beverages

-- Vodka: Some dry sakes are clean and neutral
+- Vodka: Some dry sakes are clean

 Serving and Tasting Sake